imperionite/cp1ms1/MS1.md

 - **Version Control**: GitHub for source code management

 #### Future Considerations
-- Integration with an employee attendance system (e.g., biometric or RFID-based logging).
+- Integration with an employee attendance system.
 - Support for different tax and deduction schemes.
 - UI/UX improvements for better employee self-service features.

-## Effort Estimation for MotorPH Payroll System (Phase 1)
+## Effort Estimation

 ### Overview
 This document provides an estimated effort required to develop Phase 1 of the MotorPH Payroll System.
 The estimation is based on a single developer handling the project end-to-end, covering design, development, testing, and documentation.